Step 1: Construction Preparation

 Step 7: Customer-Walkthrough Appointment

 Approximately 30-60 days prior to completion, we will provide you with an appointment date for our team to guide you on a room-by-room tour of your entire home.
-During this 2-hour appointment, we will explain the features and operating procedures of your home and give you an opportunity to ask questions.
+During this appointment, we will explain the features and operating procedures of your home and give you an opportunity to ask questions.
 The Customer Walk-Through appointment will take place a few days prior to your closing.
 Please allow at least 2 hours for this appointment.

 Step 8: Closing On Your New Shea Home